 Over the next five years Corporate Governance will see significant structural and cultural change which will result in a high-value, smaller directorate.
-Many of the services currently provided by Corporate Governance will be delivered in a different way in conjunction with other public and private sector organisations with a continued emphasis on improving the quality of services provided and realising savings.
+Many of the services currently provided by Corporate Governance may be delivered in a different way in conjunction with other public and private sector organisations with a continued emphasis on improving the quality of services provided and realising savings.
 The imperative is clear in so far as the greater the efficiency and effectiveness of support services the more the council can channel its focus and budget on delivering frontline services for the citizens of Aberdeen.
-The services over the next five years will be delivered within an estimated budget of £30M.
+The services over the next five years will be delivered within an estimated budget of £30m.

-Over the next two years we will continue to implement the internal transformation of Corporate Governance services and move to externalise in particular, though not exclusively, transactional services in Human Resources and Organisational Development, Finance, ICT and Customer Services.
-This will bring badly needed investment in technology, give opportunities for transferred staff to build their skills and develop their careers, provide access to tried and tested processes, expertise and know-how for the council and lay the foundation for a broad base of potential customer growth in the public sector for other providers.
+Over the next two years, we will continue to implement the internal transformation of Corporate Governance services.
+We shall examine the option to externalise in particular though not exclusively, the transactional services in Human Resources and Organisational Development, Finance, ICT and Customer Services.
+Through the transformation of these services we are seeking to bring badly needed investment in technology but also to give opportunities to any employees who may transfer to build their skills and develop their careers.
+We also aim to provide access to tried and tested processes, expertise and know-how for the council and lay the foundation for a broad base in customer growth in the public sector for other providers.

-It is not without risk and the role of the retained elements of the council within Corporate Governance will have an important part to play in managing the interface between the rest of the council and the externalised organisation, decisionmaking in many of the service areas provided externally, analysis and strategy which dovetails with the rest of the council.
+This strategy is not without risk and the role of the retained elements of the council within Corporate Governance will have an important part to play in managing the interface between the rest of the council and the externalised parts of the council.
 The changes by other services which are reflected within the business plan will impact directly on the type and scale of services provided by Corporate Governance.
 It is possible that in future other services could decide to commission support services from other organisations and this will drive a greater focus on customer service, price and quality of the service delivered.